PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Methodology

+\begin{remark} The benefit of our new formulation lies in two folds.
+First, our incremental update $f(\mathbf{W}^{0};\bm{\theta})$ is an explicit function of $\mathbf{W}^{0}$, allowing it to capture updates in a more effective way.
+Second, the neural network-based $f(\mathbf{W}^{0};\bm{\theta})$ allows for dynamic, non-linear weight updates that can capture more complex interactions.
+These two advantages make {\name} a more effective and efficient PEFT method than existing LoRA-based approaches. \end{remark}

-\section{Theoretical Analysis}
+\subsection{Theoretical Analysis}

-In this section, we provide a theoretical analysis of {\name} under ReLU activation.
-We show that {\name} can achieve the same or greater expressivity than LoRA with fewer parameters under certain conditions.
-Consider a design of shallow neural network $f(\bm{W}^{0}; \bm{\theta}) =\sigma(\bm{W}^{0} \bm{\Theta}_1) \bm{\Theta}_2$ as in Section \ref{sec: nonlinear}.
+In this section, we show the theoretical analysis of the sub-optimality of LoRA in terms of parameter efficiency.
+We prove that {\name} can achieve equivalent or even superior efficiency under certain conditions.
+Specifically, suppose {\name} adopts the following lightweight architecture, as described in Section~\ref{sec: nonlinear}:

+The following proposition demonstrates that {\name} can match the expressivity of LoRA using fewer parameters under specific conditions.
+Here, expressivity is measured by the minimum attainable loss.